Cryoglobulinemia

 What are cryoglobulins?

-Proteins that clump together in cold temperatures.
+Proteins that precipitate or clump together at cold temperatures, typically below 98.6°F (37°C).

 What are the symptoms of Cryoglobulinemia?